Apply for a background check

 Before you apply

-In order to work in a safety-restricted area of an airport, you must both be accredited by the police and have an approved background check by the Civil Aviation Authority.
+To work in a safety-restricted area of an airport, you must be accredited by the police and have an approved background check by the Civil Aviation Authority.
 The concept of accreditation was introduced in the summer of 2016.
-Since the introduction of accreditation, the processing time for background checks are usually 4 weeks.
+Since the introduction of accreditation, the processing time for background checks is usually four weeks.

 You need a D-number if you do not have a Norwegian personal ID number

-If you are going to apply for a background check, you must have a Norwegian personal ID number or a D Number.
-The D Number is a temporary identification number which is assigned to foreign persons that work in Norway and as such are liable to pay tax or contributions in Norway.
+To apply for a background check, you must have a Norwegian personal ID number or a D Number.
+The D Number is a temporary identification number assigned to foreigners working in Norway and liable to pay taxes or contributions.

 More information on D Numbers.

-You HAVE TO apply for a tax deduction card in order to be assigned a D Number.
+You must apply for a tax deduction card to be assigned a D Number.

-If you have to undergo an ID control you may have to report to one of 42 selected tax offices.
-You'll find a list of these 42 offices here.
+If you must undergo an ID control, you may have to report to one of the 42 selected tax offices.

 Have you lived outside of Norway during the past five years?